liferay/lexicon-site/src/pages/docs/patterns/list.md

 ### Row interactions

-* A list entry can have a checkbox, a radio or none of them.
+* A card can have a checkbox, a radio button, or neither of them.
-* Selecting a row is only possible by using the checkbox or radio depending on the selection type desired in the list.
-An interaction with the background does not produce row selection.
+* You can select a row by using the checkbox or radio button, depending on the selection type in the list.
+The background is not selectable.
-* Text elements in the row can be configured as links to navigate.
+* You can add links to a row to navigate to other areas.
-* A row can have none or several actions associated.
-When there is only one action and it can be represented by an icon, you don't need to make use of the actions menu.
-Otherwise, use the actions menu on the right side of the row.
+* A row can have related actions.
+If there is only one action for the row that can be represented by an icon, you don't need to use an actions menu.
+Otherwise, include a actions menu on the right side of the row.
-* The main text is usually used as an action:
+* Use the main text as an action for the following use cases:
-	* In case of:
-		* Folder: it navigates to the next level.
+	* A Folder that navigates to the next level
-		* File: it navigates to its detail view.
+	* A File that navigates to its detailed view
-	* Do never use it for preview.
-Preview is always a secondary action placed in the row action menu.
+	* Never use the row action to view a preview.
+This is always a secondary action placed inside the row's action menu.
 * If the link drives the user out of the site, please identify visually that this link will open in a new page.

 ### Content format and alignment

-* Main text must be always in semibold.
+* The Main text must always be semi bold.
-* In order to favor legibility an easiest way to identify content within a list item, the width of the main content won’t go further than the 50% of the row on wide screens.
+* To favor legibility, the width of the main content won’t go further than 50% of the row's width on wide screens.
-* Inside the main content group there won’t be more than three elements stacked.
-However, the row can grow vertically if the elements need more vertical space, but never more than two lines.
+* Inside the main content group, there won’t be more than three elements stacked.
+The row, however, can grow vertically, if the elements need more vertical space.
+It will never exceed more than two lines.
-* In those cases when a short description is needed this would be placed, as said before, aligned on the right of the main content and will extend until the tools.
-This description won’t be more than two lines long.
+* Short descriptions are aligned on the right side of the main content and extend until the tools.
+These descriptions are not more than two lines long.
 * Text elements can’t fill more than two lines.
-In the case that a text element is longer, we will use an ellipsis.
+If text elements exceed two lines, an ellipsis is used for the remaining text.

 ### Sections

-List sections help to separate different contents by a certain categorization or typology.
+List sections organize content into separate divisions by a certain categorization or typology.

 ![List section](../../../images/ListViewGroupSeparator.jpg)

-#### Example of use
+#### Examples

 ![list view example with 3 different states in different entries](../../../images/ListViewExample.jpg)

-More examples can be found in [dataset template](../Templates/datasetTemplate.html).
+See the [dataset template](../Templates/datasetTemplate.html) for more examples of lists.

 ### Responsive

-* Text elements can’t fill more than two lines.
+* Text elements can't fill more than two lines.
-* Ellipsis will be used to suggest more content available when is impossible to show all in a small screen.
-These ellipsis won’t be actionable.
-They are only indicative.
-The whole content will be showed on the item full description state.
+* When the entire content for a list can't be displayed, for instance on a smaller screen, it will be replaced with an ellipsis.
-* In case a list row has tags they can’t occupy more than one line.
-In the case that a tags row is longer, use an ellipsis.
+* If a list row contains tags, they can’t occupy more than one line.
+If a tag's row is longer, use an ellipsis.

 ## NOTIFICATIONS
 <span class="label label-info">PORTAL</span>

-List entries may need support for notifications.
-This is solved visually by placing a 8px width line on the left side of the row.
+If a list entry needs support for notifications, place an 8px width line on the left side of the row.

 ![list notification default state has a blue line on the left side of the row](../../../images/ListNotificationDefault.jpg)
 ![list notification active state has a blue line on the left side of the row](../../../images/ListNotificationActive.jpg)